luatnc87/modern-data-warehouse-modeling-and-data-quality-with-dbt-openmetadata/README.md

 - **Incremental Builds**: dbt supports incremental builds, meaning it only processes data that has changed since the last run.
 This feature saves time and resources when working with large datasets.
 - **Orchestration**: While dbt focuses on data transformations and modeling, it can be integrated with orchestration tools like Apache Airflow or dbt Cloud to create automated data pipelines.

+## DuckDB
+DuckDB is an in-memory, columnar analytical database that stands out for its speed, efficiency, and compatibility with SQL standard.
+Here is a more in-deepth look at its features:
+- **High-performance Analytics**: DuckDB is optimized for analytical queries, making it an ideal choice for data warehousing and analytics workloads.
+It's in-memory storage and columnar data layout significantly boost query performance.
+- **SQL Compatibility**: DuckDB supports SQL, making it accessible to analysts and data professionals who are ready familiar with SQL syntax.
+This compatibility allows you to leverage your existing SQL knowledge and tools.
+- **Integration with BI Tools**: DuckDB integrates seamlessly with popular business intelligence (BI) tools like Tableau, Power BI, and Looker.
+This compatibility ensures that you can visualize and report on your data effectively.

 ## OpenMetadata
 OpenMatadata is a powerful open-source metadata management platform designed to streamline metadata management processes and enhance data governance. it offers a range of key features that are essential for maintaining data quality and ensuring effective data management within your analytics projects:
 - **Metadata Catalog**: OpenMetadata provides a centralized catalog for storing and managing metadata related to your data assets, including tables, databases, reports, and more.
 This catalog makes it easy to discover and access critical information about your data.